dribdat/docs/docs/organiser.md

 Every active team should have a public project page on dribdat.

 These are sometimes categorized according to the challenge topic they address at the top of the event page, which is a kind of digital map.
 The button at the far right (&#9776;) switches to a list mode, which can also help you to find your team if there are a lot of challenges.

-Here is an example from a recent dribdat-powered event which uses categories:
+Here is an example from a dribdat-powered event which uses categories:

 ![EvalHack screenshot](https://us-east-1.linodeobjects.com/dribdat/uploads/upload_5f353fb2f1a035c8a2a2d84f50121ca1.png)